aditychaurasiya/-Data-Tales-2024_Football-Analysics/README.md

-Data Tales is a national-level visualization-based competition organized by the Analytics Committee, Great Lakes Institute of Management Chennai.
+Data Tales is a national-level Hackathon competition organized by the Analytics Committee, Great Lakes Institute of Management Chennai.
 T